LunarWatcher/lunarwatcher.github.io/posts/2021-03-07-notes-on-neovim.md

 ---
-title: "My notes on Neovim"
 published_date: 2021-03-07 17:30:46 +0100
 tags: ["editor", "vim", "neovim"]
-slug: "my-notes-on-neovim"
 ---

+# My notes on Neovim

 So I decided to give Neovim another try (and specifically nvim-qt).
 Here's what happened. <sub>Note that I'm not looking for a "solution to my problem" or any crap like that.
 This is purely based on my observations and experience with Neovim.</sub>